NIBE Industrier AB’s Annual General Meeting, Markaryd, May, 14 2023 in NIBE’s new heat pump factory, Verkstadsgatan 3, Markaryd.

 NIBE follows global management systems to monitor quality, environmental issues and saftey

 The quality and environmental management is structured according to the standards ISO 9001 and ISO 14001.
-Today is 98% of our companies certified, and our target is that all sites shall be certified by the end of 2016.
+Today, 94% of our production units with more than 10 employees are ISO 9001 certified and 86% of our production units with more than 10 employees are ISO 14001 certified.
 In the future, if newly acquired sites are not certified, we will allow two years to develop a certified management system at the site.

 We assess our risks systematically and take proactive approach concerning trends and potential changes in pricing, legislation or the market.
 Internal operational risks are controlled by management systems and control procedures.
 A new Risk Management system was launched in 2015 which will increase the accuracy and overview of our analyses and actions.